logosdx/monorepo/docs/A set of tools for sane people.md

 - A thing to manipulate the DOM
 - A thing to render data into HTML elements
 - A thing to style your screens and components
-- A things to manage the current web page's state
+- A thing to manage the current web page's state
 - An event emitter
 - A thing to handle user input
 - Meta-programming utilities

 ## The modern way

-Lets take the example of the most popular framework to date: `React`.
+Let us take the example of the most popular framework to date: `React`.
 In order for you to do React, you need to first become familiar with the following:

-- HTML, CSS, JS
+- HTML, CSS, JS, DOM
 - JSX
 - Hooks
 - Contexts or Prop-drilling